We found 390 chiropractors near Little Ferry, NJ.

-Dr. Andrew Halperin is a chiropractor.
-These areas are among his clinical interests: sciatica, inflammation, and herniated disc.
+Dr. Andrew Halperin specializes in chiropractic.
+Dr. Halperin's areas of expertise include the following: sciatica, inflammation, and herniated disc.
 On average, patients gave him a rating of 4.5 stars out of 5.
-Dr. Halperin is in-network for Medicare insurance.
-Dr. Halperin is professionally affiliated with Summit Medical Group.
-His practice is open to new patients.
+He is in-network for Medicare insurance.
+He is professionally affiliated with Summit Medical Group.
+New patients are welcome to contact his office for an appointment.

 Clinical interests: Headache, Musculoskeletal Problems, Neck Problems, Nerve Problems, Sciatica, Soft Tissue Problems, ...
 (Read more)

 Dr. Jeffrey Schlesinger practices chiropractic in Hackensack, NJ.
-Clinical interests for Dr. Schlesinger include ultrasound (sonogram), spine problems, and laser treatment.
 He has a 5.0 out of 5 star average patient rating.
+Areas of expertise for Dr. Schlesinger include ultrasound (sonogram), spine problems, and laser treatment.
 Dr. Schlesinger is an in-network provider for Self-Pay/Uninsured and Medicare insurance.

 Clinical interests: Laser Treatment, Carpal Tunnel Syndrome, Ultrasound, Spine Problems, Chiropractic Adjustment, ...
 (Read more)

-Dr. Kevin Giunta specializes in chiropractic and practices in Harrison, NJ and Lyndhurst, NJ.
-In Dr. Giunta's practice, he is particularly interested in scoliosis, general care, and trigger point therapy.
-He honors Self-Pay/Uninsured insurance.
+Dr. Kevin Giunta practices chiropractic in Harrison, NJ and Lyndhurst, NJ.
+In his practice, he is particularly interested in scoliosis, general care, and trigger point therapy.
+He takes Self-Pay/Uninsured insurance.

 Clinical interests: Scoliosis, General Care, Trigger Point Therapy, Spine Problems